archonitex/VH-Amnesia-Mead/README.md

 # Amnesia Mead

+# DeepNorth Patch - This is no longer compatible as of DeepNorth patch.

 **Amnesia Mead** is a lightweight BepInEx utility mod for *Valheim* that resets character cheat counters & flags.

 Odin is watching... but after a mug of Amnesia Mead, he forgets everything.